 Step3: In a large bowl beat the eggs with the milk and then mix in the Parmesan cheese, frozen potatoes, salt, paprika, pepper, and a nice generous grind of the Italian Peppercorn medley.
 Pour this mixture in your ovenproof large skillet and sprinkle the pieces of bacon on top.

 Cooking instructions: Bake for 40 minutes @ 350F or until all eggs are set and firm with a nice golden color on top.
 (Sometimes I need an additional 5min).
 Let sit for 5 minutes and then cut into slices.
 Buon Appetito!

 *I prefer to use diced frozen potatoes but I haven’t been able to find them Organic.
 If you can find diced organic potatoes go for it!

 **Parmesan can be substituted with any shredded cheese of your liking.

 Yup, rice beans can be fast as long as you buy canned beans.
 Well, I don’t buy canned because even if the cans lining now claim to be BPA free, something tells me it’s only a matter of time until they come out and say that’s toxic too, so I just buy them boxed and call it a day.
 In order for this to be a quick and easy meal your peppers, culantro, and cilantro should be already chopped in the freezer ready to hit the pan whenever needed.
-Wholefoods sells a mix of frozen already chopped bell peppers for less than $3.00 and it lasts for a while.
-Culantro and cilantro I find them in clear plastic boxes at Target, Walmart or Publix.
+You can easily find at the store a mix of frozen chopped bell peppers for around $3.00.
+I buy the fresh Culantro and Cilantro packaged in clear plastic boxes at Target, Walmart or Publix.

 5 boxes of Organic black beans;